SthCo/api-run/README.md

     restart: always
     volumes:
       - ./nextcloud/db:/var/lib/postgresql/data
-    #Choose here the env.file for you db database, for nextcloud (in Adminer, the host will be "db").
+    # Step 6 : Choose here the env.file for you db database, for nextcloud (in Adminer, the host will be "db").
     env_file:
       - ./nextcloud/db.env
     networks: